CoreumFoundation/coreum/docs/api.md

 ### Order

 ```
-Order is a single order of an orderbook.
+Order is a DEX order.
 ```